 I don't have an answer.

 When I think about it, there's just nothing there.
 It's like trying to see the inside of my eyelids.
 Just nothing there.
 I tore down what I was without any thought of what would be left.
+Even my license, that last proof of me-that-was, had long since burned.
 There was nothing after that.
 It was more a form of suicide than I'd wanted to admit.

 Finally, I shrug.
 "Just me, I guess."